 Every once in a while I receive an email or Facebook message with people asking about the gear I use for photographing amphibians and reptiles.
-It is always nice to help other people with the struggle many photographers have finding the right gear to get the photograph they want.
+It is always nice to help other people with the struggle many photographers have.

 I will not pretend to be a professional reviewer of camera gear.
 Don’t expect pixel-peeping or other scientific measurements from me.
-In this article I want to show you what gear I use for herpetological photography.
-It is slightly different than other kinds of wildlife photography.
+In this guide I want to recommend the right gear for you.

 Full frame sensor